romogo17/dotfiles/README.md

   ```
 - Save all important documents from non-iCloud or non-synced directories (pictures, photos, research articles, learning folders/courses, etc.)
 - Save all of your work from apps which aren't synced
-- **TODO**: Update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`
 - Backup any needed `ssh` keys

-> 📌 **Note**: When installing these dotfiles for the first time you'll need to backup all of your settings with Mackup.
-Install Mackup (`brew install mackup`) and backup your settings (`mackup backup`).
-If you want to save your settings to a different directory or different storage than iCloud, [checkout the documentation](https://github.com/lra/mackup/blob/master/doc/README.md#storage).
-Also make sure your `.zshrc` file is symlinked from your dotfiles repo to your home directory.

 ### 2️⃣ Installing macOS cleanly

 After going to our checklist above and making sure you backed everything up, we're going to cleanly install macOS with the latest release.
-Follow [this article](https://www.imore.com/how-do-clean-install-macos) to cleanly install the latest macOS version.
+Follow [this article](https://support.apple.com/en-us/HT204904) to cleanly install the latest macOS version.

-### 3️⃣ Setting up your macOS
+### 3️⃣ Configuring macOS

 If you did all of the above you may now follow these install instructions to setup a new Mac.